Soccer in Australia: Women's soccer

 The participation of Australian women in soccer was first recorded in the early 1920s.
 It has since become one of the country's most popular women's team sports.
-As with the men's game, the women's game in Australia saw a large expansion following the post-war immigration, though it is only in recent years that women's soccer has gained momentum, with such factors as the creation of the W-League and the success of the Australia women's national soccer team nicknamed the "Matildas" aiding the increasing popularity of the game.
+As with the men's game, the women's game in Australia saw a large expansion following the post-war immigration, though it is only in recent years that women's soccer has gained momentum, with such factors as the creation of the W-League and the success of the Australia women's national soccer team nicknamed "the Matildas" aiding the increasing popularity of the game.
+In 2021 the W-League was renamed to A-League Women.

 Women's soccer was added to the Olympic program in 1996, with Australia first fielding a Women's team at Sydney 2000.
 Australia fielded a team at the Athens 2004 Olympics, but did not qualify for the final Olympic tournament again until Rio 2016.

+Australia cohosted the 2023 FIFA Women's World Cup with New Zealand.
+The Matildas finished fourth in that tournament (Australia's best ever performance at any World Cup, male or female), and the majority of Australians watched them play on television or at the stadium.
+It had a major impact on Australian sport, and the phenomenon is commonly known as "Matildas fever".

+In April 2024, the 2023–24 A-League Women season set the record for the most attended season of any women's sport in Australian history, with the season recording a total attendance of 284,551 on 15 April 2024, and finishing with a final total attendance of 312,199.

 Stadiums in Australia

 The Melbourne Cricket Ground is the largest stadium in the country with a capacity of 100,000.
-It is owned by the Government of Victoria and stages some of Australia's home matches.
-Docklands Stadium with a capacity of 56,347 is the largest club stadium, with Lang Park holding 52,500 and Kardinia Park holding 36,000.
-All A-League clubs play in all-seater stadiums.
+It is owned by the Victorian Government and stages some of Australia's home matches.
+Stadium Australia is the largest stadium with a rectangular configuration, followed by Docklands Stadium and Lang Park.